FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Tips for Giving Your Dog Sesame Seeds

 Sesame seeds and oil may be given to the dog in different ways.
 As they can be hard for the dog’s digestive system, they can be given alongside something else.
-If you already feed sesame seeds to the dog as a practice, they will probably have a higher tolerance.
+If you already feed your pup sesame seeds as a practice, they will probably have a higher tolerance.
 You may also give them the typical amount of half a teaspoon.
 If you have a small dog, reduce that amount to a quarter of a teaspoon.
-Aside from that, the best approach for dog sesame seeds would be to sprinkle the sesame oil on the dog food.
+Aside from that, the best approach for giving your dog sesame seeds would be to sprinkle the seeds of drizzle sesame oil on the dog food.
 It should be much easier to wolf down and assimilate into the body.

 Can dogs eat sesame seeds?

 Sesame seeds are human foods but they can also be a healthy treat that you can add to the dog’s diet, but it needs to be in moderate amounts.
 Please also consult with the veterinarian before adding it to the diet.
-Feeding your dog small bits of food sprinkled with sesame oil is okay.
+Feeding your dog small bits of food sprinkled with a few sesame seeds is okay.

 Can dogs eat nut butter or other seeds?